msiplab/SaivDr/README.md

         >> setpath

+3. Build MEX codes if you have MATLAB Coder.

+        >> mybuild

-3. Several example codes are found under the second layer directory 'examples' of this package.
+4. Several example codes are found under the second layer directory 'examples' of this package.
 Change current directory to one under the second layer directiory 'examples' and execute an M-file of which name begins with 'main,' such as